Environmental company Climeworks has developed a technique for filtering carbon dioxide directly out of the air.

 Our library content is no longer freely available.
 Please register to gain access to more than 12,000 innovations, updated daily.
 Our content is global in scope and covers solutions to the world's biggest challenges across 18 sectors.

 We have previously seen how CO2 released by steel plants can be converted into ethanol, now Swiss environmental company Climeworks has launched a pilot project designed to capture carbon dioxide from the air.
-Founded in 2010 by engineers Christoph Gebald and Jan Wurzbacher, who met while students at Swiss university ETH Zurich, Climeworks has developed the technology to filter atmospheric carbon directly out of ambient air.
-Their first carbon capture plant, in Hinwil canton, will operate as a three-year demonstration project in co-operation with partners Gebrüder Meier and KEZO, and with a financial contribution by the Swiss Federal Office of Energy.
+Founded by engineers Christoph Gebald and Jan Wurzbacher, who met while students at Swiss university ETH Zurich, Climeworks has developed technology to filter atmospheric carbon directly out of ambient air.

 The Climeworks plants are housed in shipping containers, which can each hold six CO2 collectors.
 Each collector is capable of removing 50 tons of CO2 from the air every year.
 Small fans pull air into the collectors, where a filter soaks up the carbon dioxide.
 Once the filter is fully saturated, in about two or three hours, the collector is heated to release the CO2 as a gas, which can then be sold on for commercial use.